 E1 - 4 : Targets related to climate change mitigation and adaptation

-In this disclosure requirement, the company will have to set out the targets and objectives it has set itself for climate change mitigation and adaptation in support of the policy detailed in Disclosure Application E1 - 2.
+In this disclosure requirement, the company should set out its mitigation andclimate change adaptation targets and objectives in support of the policy detailed in Disclosure Application E1 - 2.

-Each action must be confronted with an objective: reducing greenhouse gas emissions, deploying renewable energies, mitigating physical risks, adapting to climate change...
+Each action must have an objective: reducing greenhouse gas emissions, deploying renewable energies, mitigating physical risks, climate change adaptation...

 To reduce GHG emissions, the company must follow a science-based approach and set targets for 2030 and 2050.
 The targets will be set on the basis of a reference year and will include the company's scopes 1, 2 and 3.